-Bank Inpatient physiotherapist
+Bank Inpatient Physiotherapist

 - Be HCPC registered - your registration should not have any restrictions or conditions.

-- Have a minimum of 2 years Physiotherapy experience, ideally in a hospital setting.
+- You must have post-registration Physiotherapy experience, ideally in a hospital setting.

-- Orthopaedics experience is necessary, Respiratory experience desirable, can upskill if needed.

 - Excellent communication skills, along with being organised and can showcase excellent patient care.